kristopolous/DRR/indycast.net/about.md

 ## Architecture

-Since there's no money behind this, it's done cheaply with a low barrier to entry for participation.
+There's no money behind this.
+It's designed to be cheap with a low barrier to entry for participation.
 People are encouraged to run and manage their own servers for their favorite radio station.

 The solution seeks to be: